jonathanhogg/flitter/README.md

-bunch of formats including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) Phong lighting/shading; simple fog; perspective and orthographic projections; texture-mapping with the output of other visual units (like a drawing canvas)
+bunch of formats including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) Phong lighting/shading; simple fog; perspective and orthographic projections; texture-mapping with the output of other visual units (like a drawing canvas or a video)
-- playing videos
+- playing videos at arbitrary speeds (including in reverse, although video will stutter if it makes extensive use of P-frames)
-- running GLSL shaders as stacked generators and filters, with live manipulation of uniforms and live reload/recompilation of source
+- running GLSL shaders as stacked image generators and filters, with live manipulation of uniforms and live reload/recompilation of source
 - compositing all of the above and rendering to one or more windows
 - saving output to image and video files
 - driving arbitrary DMX fixtures via a USB DMX interface (currently via an